Nihlus/AdvancedDLSupport/README.md

 Fully compatible with Mono, .NET Framework, .NET Core, and .NET Standard.
 Compatible with Mono DLL mapping on all platforms and runtimes.
 Configurable and adaptible.

+## Why use ADL?
+1) Modern API - no more static classes, no more `extern`.
+Use your native API as if it were first-class objects.
+2) Flexibility - Inject your native API into your classes, change the library scanning logic, mix your managed and native code.
+3) [Speed][indirect-calls] - ADL is blazing fast, and gives your native interop an edge.
+See performance increases that are at least 2 and up to 8 times faster than other, existing solutions.
+4) [Easy to use][quickstart] - Not only is ADL simple to set up and get working, it's a breeze to maintain, and reduces clutter in your codebase.

 ## Build & Test status
 |                   | Travis (Linux - Mono & .NET Core)          | Travis (OSX - Mono & .NET Core)        | AppVeyor (Windows - .NET & .NET Core)    | MyGet (Development)     |
 | ----------------- |------------------------------------------- | -------------------------------------- | ---------------------------------------- | ------------------------|